 Configure the driver and test your connection

-Once installation is complete, you use the ODBC Administrator to configure the ODBC connection on your Windows workstation.
+After installation completes, use the ODBC Administrator to configure the ODBC connection on your Windows workstation.
 For example, you may want to add a default schema or change the server IP address or the default database.

 It is recommended to add a default schema.
-If you don’t specify a default schema, you will need to supply it every time you use the ODBC driver.
+If you don’t specify a default schema, you must supply it every time you use the ODBC driver.

 At this point, you can test your ODBC connection to ThoughtSpot.
 It is important to recall that the username/password you use belongs to a ThoughtSpot application user.
 Typically, this user is a user with data management or administrative privileges on the application.

-- Before trying the ODBC connection, confirm a username/password that can login into the ThoughtSpot applications.
+- Before trying the ODBC connection, confirm a username/password that can log in to the ThoughtSpot applications.

 - Return to your workstation.